zuckung/endless-sky-plugins/README.md

 [expert.crew.members.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.3-expert.crew.members/expert.crew.members.zip) | 7.94 mb | 2024-10-06 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/expert.crew.members/) <br>
 <br>
 >Adds unique crew members, aquireable through low chance spaceport missions.
 These crew members are technically outfits which require a bunk and a salary, but no outfit space or mass.
 They add, depending on their technology field, stats to your ship.
-Like shield regeneration, more thrust, more cargo etc. See the readme for details.
+Like shield regeneration, more thrust, more cargo etc. See the README for details.
 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### expert.crew.members